serversideup/docker-php/README.md

 We want to make sure that when we work together ***EVERY*** development environment is the same across the board -- no matter how you prefer to work.

 # Environment Variables
+We like to customize our images on a per app basis using environment variables.
+Look below to see what variables are available and what their defaults are.
+You can easily override them in your own docker environments ([see Docker's documentation](https://docs.docker.com/compose/environment-variables/#set-environment-variables-in-containers)).

 **🔀 Variable Name**|**📚 Description**|**⚙️ Used in variation**|**#️⃣ Default Value** :-----:|:-----:|:-----:|:-----: